 escape to clear the autocomplete selection, then hit

 enter to create your note.

-Linux provides many tools for creating and maintaining notes; in addition to those listed above there are other tools such as devtodo which is used by developers to maintain a list of tasks in order of importance.
-The traditional Linux users prefer the simple command line interface of the Linux terminal with its lightweight tools.
-However recent developments in the Linux ecosystem has brought many GUI tools for managing address books.
-Even though they might appear simple to some non-technical computer users; the terminal based tools remain a classic and preference for most experienced Linux users.
+Linux provides many tools for creating and maintaining notes; in addition to those listed above, there are other tools such as devtodo which is used by developers to maintain a list of tasks in order of importance.
+The traditional Linux users prefer the simple command-line interface of the Linux terminal with its lightweight tools.
+However recent developments in the Linux ecosystem have brought many GUI tools for managing address books.
+Even though they might appear simple to some non-technical computer users; the terminal-based tools remain a classic and preference for most experienced Linux users.